-In fact, I can go through my career and identify a half-dozen miserable people.
-They had bouts of depression, mania, and paranoia.
+I can go through my career and identify a half-dozen miserable people.
 They had delusions of grandeur and anxiety.
 None of them had animals.
 Not one.

 I worked with a woman who was all about her family.
 I knew she was all about her family because all she did was tell me, hey, my family comes first.
 You know the type.
-But she was also one of those super moms who worked by “choice” because she felt especially fulfilled by her job in human resources.
+But she was also one of those super-moms who told everybody that she worked by “choice” because she felt especially fulfilled by her job in human resources.

-So while she loved being a mom and being a VP of HR, she was a miserable human being who never missed an opportunity to stab a colleague in the back.
+So, while she loved being a mom and VP of HR, she was a miserable human being who never missed an opportunity to stab a colleague in the back.
 Or in the face.
 Or the arm.

-My conversation about Lucy was an opportunity for this HR lady to knock me down.
-I happened to have a few pictures of Lucy in my office, and this crazy bitch sprang at the opportunity to jump into my conversation and lecture me on how childish and immature I looked with photos of my cats all over my office.
+My conversation about Lucy allowed this HR lady to knock me down.
+I happened to have a few pictures of Lucy in my office, and she jumped into my conversation and lectured me on how childish and immature I looked with photos of my cats all over my office.

 And my first instinct was like — who asked you?

 But I was so shocked that I said, “I’m sorry?”

 So she repeated it.
 All of it.
 Guess what?
 I still looked like a moron in version two with all my cat photos.

 I was just like — how is this my life?
 Working in HR with this witch?
 How much harder do I work to pay off these student loans?
 Should I let this woman kick me in the face, too?